-There are several social media items that are been generated for the AIML TIG, AMP TIG and UHR SG.
+There are several social media items that have been generated for the AIML TIG, AMP TIG and UHR SG.

 IEEE 802 Public Visibility Standing Committee (slides #22 - #23)

 This IEEE 802 group is designed to increase the external visibility of IEEE 802.